 One of the biggest benefits of RFID is that your staff has more time to be on the floor helping customers and selling.
 In the past, you might have one or two staff members tied up doing inventory for a week.
 If a customer wanted a certain pair of jeans in a certain size, it could take up to 10 minutes just to locate them “in the back”.

 Good customer service is essential to any retail business.
-According to the InMoment study with 30,000 participants, good customer service and positive interactions with staff increases customer satisfaction by 33% in overall retail, and up to 70% in fashion retail.
+According to the InMoment study, good customer service and positive interactions with staff increase customer satisfaction by 33% in overall retail, and up to 70% in fashion retail.
 The research goes on to emphasize that satisfied customers are the customers who always return to you.

 According to a Retail Info Systems interview with Tobias Steinhoff, the senior director of Adidas,